niner/Inline-Perl5/README.md

 Raku and calling methods on Raku objects from Perl 5 and subclass Perl 5 classes in Raku.

+Note that installing Inline::Perl5 requires the Perl 5 library to be installed.
+See the BUILDING section for more information.

 # HOW DO I?

 ## Load a Perl 5 module